Gibbo3771/ccpkg/README.md

 **IT WILL NUKE YOUR `/startup` FILE**.
 A custom startup file is required (kinda like a bashrc) to setup paths and what not.
 You can append to this one instead.

 My only package sucks.
 And there is no "global" installation, however this is going to be my next plan as I suspect majority of uses for this is to hold complete programs, rather than API/SDK stuff.

+## NOTE

+I still have to give credit where credit is due, thanks to [CC-Tweaked](https://github.com/Gibbo3771/CC-Tweaked) for keeping the CC mod alive in newer versions and thanks to [CC-Arhive](https://github.com/MCJack123/CC-Archive) for the gzip/tar implementation.
+I will put this in a proper blurb soon.